ButterCMS/gridsome-source-buttercms/Readme.md

 # @gridsome/buttercms

-This is a guide to using ButterCMS as a [https://buttercms.com/gridsome-cms/](gridsome cms) and [https://buttercms.com/gridsome-blog-engine/](blog engine).
+This is a guide to using ButterCMS as a [gridsome cms](https://buttercms.com/gridsome-cms/) and [blog engine](https://buttercms.com/gridsome-blog-engine/).
 It will walk you through what to add to a basic gridsome project to enable ButterCMS, how to add some content to display to ButterCMS, and what Vue components you’ll need to display that content.

 ## The TL;DR version: